QuickDapp/QuickDapp-OLD/docs/command-line/do-cloud.md

 * Provision a managed PostgreSQL database and associated user.
 * Push [Docker](../deployment/docker.md) images to a managed container registry.

-All of these commands require the following environment variable to be set in either `.env.production` or `.env.local`:
+All of these commands require the following environment variable to be set in either `.env.local` _(recommended)_ or `.env.production`:

 * `DIGITALOCEAN_ACCESS_TOKEN` - set this to a DigitalOcean [personal access token](https://docs.digitalocean.com/reference/api/create-personal-access-token/).